some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 - Can we add `package` to all images?
 It's helpful for everyone and I really need it to do `thing`.
 - My project needs `framework` and another team in a business unit I'd never talk to already has it.
 Let's reuse it.
 - My build is failing on `runner-image:tag` - here's a PR with the fix and some tests to prevent it going forward.
-- :fire: Show me all images vulnerable to `scary CVE in the news`.
-NOW! :fire:
+- 🔥 Show me all images vulnerable to `scary CVE in the news`.
+NOW! 🔥

 In keeping everyone's images in one internally open repository, the overhead on security operations is drastically lowered.
 The tradeoff in this active participation by every stakeholder is more overall chatter - but meeting needs and making sure everyone feels heard is truly worthwhile.
 When the next `scary CVE` hits, it's a easy search to figure out which images are affected - not a multi-week 24/7 fire drill.

 Tagging images is a unique exception to common practice.
 Several teams I've worked with independently came up with some combination of [semantic version](https://semver.org/) and build date/time.
 The time portion bumps automatically on builds or routine rebuilds, but semver only changes when software changes.

 No matter what you choose, remember there is no hell quite like trying to fill out an incident report against `latest`.
 The who/what/when is impossible to prove for what's going on where.
 Does your pod get pulled every time or only if not present?
-Did you scale to 0 or were there “older latest” pods hanging out that might get work?  :scream: :sob:
+Did you scale to 0 or were there “older latest” pods hanging out that might get work? 😱 😭

 ### Conclusions

 ![slide-30](/assets/graphics/2023-02-01-sec-of-ghactions-arc/Slide30.png)

-:question: Why does it take a month to go from user request to deployed image for adding a tiny well-known utility to an image that is only used by one team?
+❓ Why does it take a month to go from user request to deployed image for adding a tiny well-known utility to an image that is only used by one team?

-:question: Why are there significant numbers of people who respond to that question with "I wish it only took a month!" for this?
+❓ Why are there significant numbers of people who respond to that question with "I wish it only took a month!" for this?

 In my experience, everyone involved in running a CI system – from security, to operations, to developers, and everyone in between – walks a bit of an adversarial tightrope time to time.
 It’s simultaneously one of the most critical business systems with the most people interested in it **and** most frequently changed.
 I have seen more grown adults argue over this than anything else, more than text editor flamewars or favorite Linux distribution.
 We don’t have to balance plates on sticks or “just say no” to everything.
 It doesn’t have to be this way.